 Black Hawk Down: SPC John Grimes is based on a desk clerk who was sent into action as a last minute replacement - and fought very well.
 However, Pentagon requested his name be changed, because the guy was dishonorably discharged from the military and was sentenced to 30 years in prison for raping his underage daughter.
 So far, so good.
 However, the filmmakers obviously thought that the audience are idiots - every time Grimes appears on screen, someone calls him "Grimes" (whether it makes sense or not), the guy uses the name "Grimes" referring to himself, or is seen writing his name on his helmet, letter-by-letter - G-R-I-M-E-S.

 This conversation from Bowfinger: "That's too much for the audience to have to think about.
 They have to know that the guy's name is Cliff, they have to know that he's on a cliff.
 That the Cliff and the cliff is the same.
 It's too cerebral!
 We're trying to make a movie here, not a film!"

-Parodied in Dragnet movie, when the PAGAN cult's full name is shown for the first time.
+Parodied in the 1987 Dragnet movie, when the PAGAN cult's full name is shown for the first time.